robconvery/dev-ops/README.md

 ```
 usermod -aG sudo admin
 ```
-user admin can now use sudo
+user admin can now use sudo.
+Use ssh-copy-id instructions to add ssh key, replacing `root` with `admin`